Can I get life insurance if I have a bleeding disorder?

 How much does life insurance cost if I have a bleeding disorder?

 Life insurance is likely to be more expensive when having a pre-existing health issue, but this doesn’t mean you can’t find an affordable price.
-As previously mentioned, by comparing quotes and exploring your options, you may find a policy in your budget suitable to your unique needs.
+By comparing quotes and exploring your options, you may find a policy in your budget suitable to your unique needs.

 Specialist life insurance providers are more likely to accept people with pre-existing medical conditions and for a more reasonable price over the standard insurance companies, who may charge more or decline an application (depending on the severity of your condition).